genn-team/genn/docs/building_networks.rst

 They are very efficient to access from models as their values are either hard-coded into the backend code or, on the GPU, delivered via high-performance constant cache.
-However, they can only be used if literally no changes are needed for the entire simulation and all members of the population have the exact same parameter value.
+However, they can only be used if all members of the population have the exact same parameter value.

-Alternatively, parameters can be made dynamic by calling :meth:`pygenn.NeuronGroup.set_param_dynamic` on a :class:`.NeuronGroup`, i.e.
+Parameters are always read-only but can be made *dynamic* so they can be changed from the host during the simulation by calling :meth:`pygenn.NeuronGroup.set_param_dynamic` on a :class:`.NeuronGroup`, i.e.

 ..  code-block:: python